OU-WebCMS/views_url_alias/README.txt

    'Administer > Site building > Module'.
    (admin/build/modules)

-3. Create or view and select URL alias for the field or filter
+3. Create or view and select 'Node: URL alias' for the field or filter

 RELATED ISSUES